-Coaching is the art of helping someone from A to B by asking the right questions, giving the right tasks and intervening when necessary.
+Coaching is the art of facilitating the use of the full potential of an individual or team.
+By asking the right questions, giving the right tasks and facilitating high-performance interventions.
 This kind of support comes from the ability to see, recognise and break patterns: patterns of mindset, body, emotions and behaviour.

 And all of this in an environment where identity is changing fast, technology is dominating business and decreasing the life cycles of products and services, and marketing and sales have never been more important and integrated.

-Those who are leading the aforementioned generation need to be more aware of the A’s and B’s of their staff.
+For those who are leading at this moment, developing the basic coaching skills: Calibration, Rapport and flexibility becomes a must.
 The volatile environment requires leaders to sometimes step away from being a coach from a content point of view (sharing knowledge and experience) and to facilitate their staff without this knowledge and experience.

 This means that the leader needs to be able to support their staff by asking questions, providing them with the right tasks for them to grow, and by intervening at the right time.

-Coaching is the answer to separating content from process.
-A coach is someone who is able to be more neutral instead of being the expert for their staff.
+Coaching is the answer to separating content from the process.
+A coach is someone who can be more neutral instead of being an expert for their staff.
 Knowledge is available everywhere, and experience is only a part of success.

 Formal and informal leadership